 I've served as a chaplain in a local restaurant and a small business, and I'm one of ten experienced pastors serving with Poimen Ministries.

 I love mangoes, Thai and Mexican food, but I love my wife, children, and grandkids more!
 And, I'm still a follower of Jesus after all these years!

 BECOME A PARTNER

 Here are some options to partner with me (Philippians 1:5) in support of the ministry God has called me to—

-- You can also send checks via snail mail, payable to Shoulder to Shoulder Ministries (include a note "for Trip Kimball")
+You can also send checks via snail mail, payable to Shoulder to Shoulder Ministries (note "for Trip Kimball")